 The courses are based on the Mindfulness-based Cognitive Therapy (Segal, Williams and Teasdale) framework and require weekly attendance at 6 x 1 ¼ hour classes.
 Practice of the meditations at home for at least 15 minutes daily enhances the benefits over the 6 weeks of the course and beyond.

 In each class, participants will have an opportunity to talk about their experiences with the home practice, the benefits they may be noticing, the obstacles that inevitably arise and ways to deal with them skillfully.

 The structure of the course, the support of a teacher, and the fellowship of other participants are all invaluable in establishing and maintaining a regular mindfulness meditation practice

-Location: Clinical Education Centre, Level 2, The Queen Elizabeth Hospital, Woodville Rd, Woodville Time: 6.00 − 7.15pm Date: 20th February - 27th March 2018 Teacher: Dr Maura Kenny Cost: Under review (Tax deductible and payment plans can be arranged.
+Location: Clinical Education Centre, Level 2, The Queen Elizabeth Hospital, Woodville Rd, Woodville Time: Tuesdays, 6.00 − 7.15pm Date: 20th February - 27th March 2018 Teacher: Dr Maura Kenny Cost: Under review (Tax deductible and payment plans can be arranged.
 Includes course book and 2 recorded meditation practices)